plone/training/mastering-plone/api.rst

 * `Users:` `Get user roles <https://docs.plone.org/develop/plone.api/docs/user.html#get-user-roles>`_
 * `Environment:` `Switch roles inside a block <https://docs.plone.org/develop/plone.api/docs/env.html#switch-roles-inside-a-block>`_

-plone.api is a tool for integrators and developers that is included when you install Plone, though for technical reasons it is not used by Plone itself.
+:py:mod:`plone.api` is a great tool for integrators and developers that is included when you install Plone, though for technical reasons it is not used by the code of Plone itself.

 In existing code you'll often encounter methods that don't mean anything to you.
 You'll have to use the source to find out  what they do.

-Some of these methods will be replaced by plone.api in the future:
+Some of these methods will be replaced by :py:mod:`plone.api` in the future:

 - :py:meth:`Products.CMFCore.utils.getToolByName` -> :py:meth:`api.portal.get_tool`
 - :py:meth:`zope.component.getMultiAdapter` -> :py:meth:`api.content.get_view`